-The College maintains a defined contribution retirement plan which covers substantially all eligible employees.
-The Plan qualifies under Section 403(b) of the Internal Revenue Code and is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
+The College maintains a defined contribution retirement plan, the "Lafayette College Retirement Plan" of the "Plan," which covers substantially all eligible employees.
+The Plan qualifies under Section 403(b) of the Internal Revenue Code and is subject to the provisions of the Employee Retirement Income Security Act of 1974.
 The College contributes approximately 9.5% of full-time employees' base salary and 8% of eligible part-time employees' base salary.
-The College's contributions to the Plan for the years ended June 30, 2017 and 2016 amounted to \$5,671 and \$5,328, respectively.
+The Plan is funded concurrently.
+The College's contributions to the Plan for the years ended June 30, 2018 and 2017 amounted to \$5,909 and \$5,613, respectively.

+The College provides a postretirement health plan for certain current and former employees.
+The plan primarily covers full-time employees who joined the College before July 1, 1996 and have continued on a full-time basis since their start of employment.
 The College accrues expected medical postretirement benefits over the years that the employees render the necessary service.
-The postretirement health plan primarily covers full-time employees who joined the College before July 1, 1996 and have continued on a full-time basis since their start of employment.
+The College has not funded these benefits.